-For Windows Server 2008, shares must be shared for the Guest or Everyone accounts, and password protected sharing must be disabled.
+For Windows, shares must be shared for the Guest or Everyone accounts, and password protected sharing must be disabled.
 To disable password protected sharing, follow these steps:

 - 1. Click Control Panel > Networking and Sharing Center. - 2.
-Click the down arrow next to Password protected sharing. - 3.
-Click Turn off password protected sharing. - 4.
-Click Apply. - 5.
+Click Change advanced sharing settings. - 3.
+Click the down arrow next to All Networks. - 4.
+Select Turn off password protected sharing. - 5.
+Click Save Changes. - 6.
 Exit from the Control Panel.

-Deployments on Windows 2008 - User Account Control (UAC) remote restrictions
+Deployments on Windows - User Account Control (UAC) remote restrictions

-To install Storage Resource agents remotely on a Windows 2008 operating system, you must disable the User Account Control (UAC) remote restrictions on the Windows operating system.
+To install Storage Resource agents remotely on a Windows operating system, you must disable the User Account Control (UAC) remote restrictions on the Windows operating system.
 User Account Control is a security component on Windows operating systems.

 Tip: To disable UAC restrictions, you must modify the computer registry.
 Serious problems might occur if you modify the registry incorrectly.
 Therefore, make sure that you follow these steps carefully.
 For added protection, back up the registry before you modify it.
 Then, you can restore the registry if problems occur.
-For information about how to back up and restore the registry, see registry,
+For information about how to back up and restore the registry, see http://support.microsoft.com/kb/322756/.